Using Social Media To Find Investors

 When you have decided upon a fundraising campaign, finding investors for your business is the name of the game.
 Whether it is to launch a dream with startup funding or progress a passion you are already selling.
 There are many routes to achieving the golden ticket but the main focus is on where to look.
+In this post we will cover how entrepreneurs can find investors for startup funding and also how to find investors for a business both locally and worldwide.

 Many well known investors appear regularly in the news.
 Such as Deborah Meaden, who appeared on Dragon’s Den, and Richard Branson, who founded Virgin Airlines.
 But the more famous they are, the more pizazz your pitch will need, in order to stand out from the rest.
 Previously, 50-60 was the average age for investors, or those earning above £100,000 salaries.
 Nowadays, more and more young people are investing.
 Banks are no longer viewed as a way to increase savings, and the housing market gives much slower returns.
 Millenials are making their mark and do not view investing as old and stuffy anymore.
 The age for starting an investment portfolio is around 28.
 Though with lower salaries, few hold the necessary capital to be the really big backers you will require.